Sexual or gender-based offending

 In the public service

-The head of department must inform the staff member under his authority of the existence of the alert system, how it is used and the procedures it lays down.
+A public official must be informed by his or her hierarchical authority of the existence of the alert system, its use and the procedures it provides for.

 The system must ensure the strict confidentiality of the information transmitted by the victim or witness during the processing of the alert.